 No firm electromagnetic counterpart of the first black hole / neutron star merger has been found by ENGRAVE.
 But the hunt continues!

-Today, 7 February 2020, the ENGRAVE collaboration released results (https://arxiv.org/abs/2002.01950) on the first black hole / neutron star merger identified by the LIGO and VIRGO gravitational wave detectors, suggesting that there was no detectable electromagnetic counterpart.
+On February 7th, 2020, the ENGRAVE collaboration released results (https://arxiv.org/abs/2002.01950) on the first black hole / neutron star merger identified by the LIGO and VIRGO gravitational wave detectors, suggesting that there was no detectable electromagnetic counterpart.

 The mergers of compact objects, heavier than the Sun but only a few kilometers across, are the primary sources of ripples in the fabric of spacetime.
 Gravitational wave detectors have observed many mergers of two black holes, and at least two examples where two neutron stars coalesced.
 However, the third kind of event, the merger of a neutron star with a black hole, had remained undetected until recently.
-In August 2019, the first such event was observed: S190814bv.
+In August 2019, the first such event was observed: S190814bv (later renamed GW 190814 by the LVK collaboration).

 Identifying the electromagnetic counterpart of the merger with conventional telescopes would provide a precise sky localisation and help determine its power source.